 If you are using the types of pastas I suggested, you can freeze your mac and cheese.
 But I would not freeze them in a baking dish, but in freezer safe containers.
 Even better, divide them into individual serving sizes for easy reheating – especially for the always-hungry-teenager.

 When it comes to mac and cheese, my eldest son considers himself a connoisseur.
-He loves all kinds of mac and cheese in all of its shapes, sizes and flavors.
+He loves all kinds in all of its shapes, sizes and flavors.
 From boxed to homemade, he’s never met a mac and cheese he didn’t like.

 When it comes to the type of cheese to use, you can get very creative and use a wide number of cheeses.
 From the classic sharp cheddar to even brie.
 You can also combine cheeses to get more flavor.
 If you do combine cheeses, I suggest mixing a hard cheese with a soft cheese to balance flavor and add more creaminess.

-Here are some of my favorite cheeses to use in homemade mac and cheese:
+Here are some of my favorite cheeses to use:

 - Sharp cheddar